dan-da/bitsquare/doc/api/README.md

 apidoc.php that contains a class api_<method>.

 The index.php file loads all the api classes, queries them, and constructs a formatted documentation page with the results.

-The index.html file is generated from index.php with the following command:

-    php index.php > index.html

-The api.md file is generated from index.php with:

-    php index.php -f markdown > api.md
+Two output files are
+generated: index.html and api.md

+The command to build both output files is:

+./build.sh